lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

 or with the `aws cli <https://aws.amazon.com/cli/>`_.

-Now, let's extract 99 frames using the Lightly worker.
+Now, let's extract 99 frames using the Lightly Worker.
 We start by creating a dataset and configuring the S3 bucket as a datasource.
 We call the dataset `frame-extraction-example` and use the input type `VIDEOS`.
 We configure the datasource to point at `s3://dataset/video/`.

 .. code-block:: python